 As befits Victorian thinking, the poor left the station by a front entrance, walked around the hill, across the road and into the Palace via a public entrance.
 The rich though, they traveled first class, and took the private subway under the road and directly into the Palace from the station’s own private staircase.

-The subway though, that was saved, although closed off and has been left largely untouched ever since.
+The subway though was saved, although closed off and has been left largely untouched ever since.

 The staircase and atrium are now fully exposed to the elements, and plants who chose to make their home in neglected buildings, but access is still fairly easy down reasonably safe steps.
 Here, one level below ground the outlines of the old Victorian glass ceiling can still be seen in the walls and the four arches leading to the subway itself.